www-prolificme-com/mahawiki/README.md

 ProlificMe team is trying to identify the brilliant coding geeks from various engineering colleges across various Tier-2 and Tier-3 cities.

-This Repo contains problem statement as well as solutions of mahawiki coding challenge.
+<b>This Repository contains problem statement as well as solutions of mahawiki coding challenge.</b>

+You can Add your solution in respective folder and push a commit.
+Add your name as a mentainer.